denniskipronomaiyo/denniskipronomaiyo/README.md

 ## 🔧 Skills

-- Proficient in API Development using various Python frameworks
+- Proficient in API Development using various Python frameworks.
-- Expertise in Data Pipeline Development with automation utilizing open-source tools like Prefect, Airflow & AirByte
+- Expertise in Data Pipeline Development with automation utilizing open-source tools like Prefect, Airflow & AirByte.
-- Skilled in Business Intelligence, leveraging PowerBi for insightful data visualization
+- Skilled in Business Intelligence, leveraging PowerBi for insightful data visualization.
-- Proficient in SQL Programming for efficient data extraction and robust database management
+- Proficient in SQL Programming for efficient data extraction and robust database management.
+- Skilled in Data Warehousing using best tools depending on the given usecase/scenario.

 ## 📬 Connect With Me